Scandals in the Spotlight: The Reality of America’s Political System

 3. Speculation and Consequences: The rumored affair has been the subject of extensive media coverage, biographies, and documentaries.
 Despite the fascination, both JFK and Monroe were known to have had other extramarital relationships, and their alleged liaison is often seen within the context of their broader personal lives.

 4. Monroe’s Death: Monroe’s untimely death on August 5, 1962, at the age of 36, added to the mystique surrounding her relationship with JFK.
-Her death, ruled a probable suicide due to an overdose of barbiturates, has been the subject of numerous conspiracy theories, some of which involve the Kennedy family, though these theories lack substantive proof.
+Her death ruled a probable suicide due to an overdose of barbiturates, has been the subject of numerous conspiracy theories, some of which involve the Kennedy family, though these theories lack substantive proof.

 5. Historical Context: The rumored affair and the subsequent speculation must be understood within the broader context of the early 1960s, a time when the private lives of public figures were not as scrutinized by the media as they are today.
 Both JFK and Monroe remain iconic figures, and their alleged relationship is a subject of enduring public fascination.